tesleemah/e-commerce/README.md

 ## Description

 ShopApp is a fully functional mobile e-commerce application built with React Native and Expo.
 The app allows users to register and log in securely, browse products fetched from the DummyJSON API, add items to their cart, save favourites to a wishlist, and complete a simulated checkout flow.
-The app features a dark-first design theme with a professional deep blue accent palette, persistent cart and auth state, and a smooth modern UI across all screens.

 ---